EmbarkStudios/rust-gpu/docs/src/introduction.md

 This will produce a `target/spirv-unknown-unknown/release/crate_name.spv` file.

-To create a GPU crate, look at the [examples/example-shader](examples/example-shader) crate.
+To create a GPU crate, look at the crates in [examples/shaders](examples/shaders).
 In short, reference the `spirv-std` crate, and use intrinsics defined there to create your shader.

 This is all a little convoluted, hence the [spirv-builder](spirv-builder) crate handles a lot of this.